ThrowawayAccount2222/Wizard101-Account-Generator/README.md

-DISCLAIMER: I have nothing to do with what you choose to do with this code + this is legitament unlike all the scam websites.
+DISCLAIMER: I have nothing to do with what you choose to do with this code + this is legitimate unlike all the scam websites.

 love you <3